 Azienda Agricola La Lastra

-Founded in 1984, La Lastra is a seven-hectare (18 acre) farm owned by Nadia Betti, her brother, Christian Betti and husband, Renato Spanu.
-They expanded in 2000 with Marciano, another small wine and olive estate and agritourism near Siena in D.O.C.
-Colli Senesi.
+Founded in 1984, La Lastra is a seven-hectare farm owned by Nadia Betti, her brother, Christian Betti and husband, Renato Spanu.
+They expanded in 2000 with Marciano, another small wine and olive estate and agritourism near Siena in the Colli Senesi DOC.
 Here, the couple also grows saffron which we learned is a historical and still-strong crop for cultivation around San Gimignano.
-La Lastra’s U.S. Importer is Vias Imports.

 Wines we tasted included a number of Vernaccia and Vernaccia Riserva.
-With vintages including 2023, 2018 and Riserva 2019 and 2015.
-While the “normale” wines tend to be vinted only in Stainless Steel to help preserve their fruit flavors and acidity, the Riservas tend to spend some time in oak and often have extended lees contact, helping them develop vanilla and spice characters and a softer creamier texture.
+With vintages including 2023, 2018 and riserva 2019 and 2015.
+The “normale” wines tend to be fermented only in stainless steel to help preserve their fruit flavors and acidity.
+However, the riservas tend to spend some time in oak and often have extended lees contact, helping them develop vanilla and spice characters and a softer creamier texture.

 Room at La Lastra agriturismo Photo: La Lastra winery